 What degree of wrinkle fighting do you need?
 If your main goal is to prevent future fine lines and wrinkles, a good antioxidant cream and daily applications of sunscreen are your best bet.
 If you're just starting to show some signs of aging, an over-the-counter retinol cream -- with additional preventative ingredients -- is a good place to start.
-Stronger over-the-counter or prescription-strength retinol creams may be needed for more prominent lines and wrinkles.
-Furthermore, no topical cream is as effective as professional procedures, such as Botox treatments.
+Stronger over-the-counter or prescription-strength retinol creams may be needed for more prominent lines and wrinkles, but you'll need to see a dermatologist or professional aesthetician for the strongest stuff.

 Is your complexion starting to look dull?
 A wrinkle cream containing vitamin C (ascorbic acid) and alpha or beta hydroxy acids can help smooth skin texture and brighten your complexion.

 Do you have dark spots and uneven pigmentation?
 Look for a cream that contains hydroquinone to even out your skin tone.

 Can you be realistic?
 Wrinkle creams won't work miracles.
 Results are often very subtle, and any changes take time.
 Fast, dramatic results are only available through cosmetic procedures.
 In addition, results can vary.
 Not everyone experiences the same reaction to a specific product, so it might take some trial and error to find a product you're happy with.